 - 1 tablespoon grape seed oil (or other clean tasting oil)

-- 2 tablespoons rice vinegar (use distilled vinegar for gluten free)
+- 2 tablespoons rice vinegar (use distilled white vinegar for gluten free)

 - 1 teaspoon sesame seed oil